matthewsouther/educator-emily/src/pages/services/index.md

 ![](/img/balancingact.jpg)

+### Trailhead

+Are you unsure which path to take or where the dang trailhead even is?
+Are you thinking of making some radical changes in your child's education, or even just some minor tweaks to help uplift your family?
+There are many paths to take and the secret is, you don't have to follow the one that someone else is on.
+Let me work with you to build a path that inspires joy, connection, and self-direction.

 ### Curriculum Development

-Has your child expressed an interest in a topic, but you just don’t know where to go with it?
-Not sure how to teach reading?
+Has your child expressed interest in a topic, but you just don’t know where to go with it?
+Not sure how to teach reading... or maybe even scarier, math?
 I will work with you to develop a fully-fleshed out unit including:

 * * Scope and sequence for the unit
   * Step-by-step lesson plans for you to use at home